capacitive/hvac-x-mqtt-broker/agentic/prompts.md

 - Runs on top of kernel via syscalls

 Attempt a custom linux image build, but provide options for using a recognized, tested and available minimal RPI Zero Linux distro for the image's OS.
 Keep in mind this device we're creating an image for is a RPI Zero W (wireless and bluetooth).

+#### bare bones RPI Zero 2 W OS
+Proceed to implement Step 1 now.
+Create a directory named `tartigrade` to contain your work.
+This will be the name of the application we create to codify the process of creating this explain, build, test, and flash process.
+Reuse the existing flash script and a create new one for this image building process.
+Prompt me when it's time to flash and I'll execute it.
+We'll use this script for now, but I'd like a compiled app to govern the process, not shell scripts.
+The script world is rife with issues and features it does not have, and lacks testability.
+We'll convert our image building and flashing process to a Golang app later on, but before we get too locked in to scripts.
+We'll leverage Go's ability to run program code as scripts, but have a mainline tool that automates the entire process end-to-end.
+I'd like the app to have verbose and interactive modes to support teaching newcomers to the embedded microcontroller space.

+#### build progress notification tool
+Create a small UI Rust app that allows you to start a progress bar and signal it to progress over the build time.
+The app also needs to: estimate total build time and report progress against the estimate, update  the estimate, suppress the host system from sleeping.